 August 25, 2010 -- I need to add this to my Dear God Letter.
 This morning, as we do nearly every day, we went to go for breakfast.
 We took our dogs, as usual.
 I had Achi when we got there.
 There was a line outside, which is not that unusual for a Saturday.
 Because Achi tends to be a bit upset with people he doesn't deal with regularly, I moved away from the line and hoped my wife would get in it -- she had our gentler and friendly pup, Poppy.
 When several people jump the line, I got angry because she didn't bother to get in line.
 She could see that I was upset and asked should she take the guys home and come back.
 I said let's just leave and we did.
 Now March 7, 2018, in retrospect, I should have said, "Sorry for getting upset.
 Please get in line, I'll stay over here until we get inside.
 I'm over here because Achi is acting up."

 Another Epiphany: She always thinks she knows what I'm upset about -- she is rarely correct.
-And I never know because I, for the most part, don't jump to conclusions and I can't read minds.
+And I never know what she's thinking because I, for the most part, don't jump to conclusions and I can't read minds.